Park Guell is extremely popular and receives more than ten million tourists every year.

 3. Park Guell + Montserrat

-This is an 8-hour combo tour which includes both pick up from and drop back to your hotel.
+This is an 8-hour tour which includes transportation from and to your hotel.

-You will skip the lines at Park Guell for a one-hour tour.
-Your admission to Montserrat park is also included in this package.
+You skip the lines at Park Guell for a one-hour tour.

 Adult ticket (9+ years): 129 Euros

 Child ticket (0 to 8 years): 99 Euros